 Teen selling sweetgrass roses arrested at S Carolina market

-The white officer had noted the black teenager selling the art, called Palmetto Roses, for several weeks as he walked in traffic near Charleston's City Market, according to a police report.
+The white officer had noted the black teen selling the art, called Palmetto Roses, for several weeks as he walked in traffic near Charleston’s City Market, according to a police report.

-The 16-year-old fought with the white officer and it took several witnesses to get the teen in custody, Charleston Police Chief Luther Reynolds said.
+The 16-year-old fought with the officer Monday afternoon and it took several witnesses to get the teen in custody, Charleston Police Chief Luther Reynolds said.

 Information from: The Post and Courier, http://www.postandcourier.com